Pataleeb/Sentiment-Analysis/README.md

 Using below training messages let's try to classify above two messages.

-Positive messages: I love this movie, Such an amazing experience, Best day of my life Negative messages: This movie is terrible, I hate this product, Worst service ever, Such a bad experience
+Positive messages: I love this movie, Such an amazing experience, Best day of my life.

+Negative messages: This movie is terrible, I hate this product, Worst service ever, Such a bad experience